Accreditation of GEF Project Agencies

 The GEF secretariat will not review applications from other types of organizations until that time.
 To be accredited as a GEF Project Agency, applicants will need to be able to document to the GEF Accreditation Panel that they can fully meet all of the GEF Fiduciary Standards without exception.

-Stage II reviews of these applications began in June 2012.
-A Progress Report dated October 16, 2012 was presented to the GEF Council at its November 2012 meeting.
+Stage II reviews of these 11 applications began in June 2012.
+A Progress Report dated October 16, 2012 was presented to the Council at its 43rd meeting in November 2012.
 The Council further decided to postpone the consideration of a next round of accreditation until its June 2013 meeting.
-For more details on the Council decision refer to the Joint Summary of the Chairs
+For more details on the Council decision, please refer to the Joint Summary of the Chairs.

 How to Apply